Knack Glossary

 A Shared Builder is an additional user, which has access to the Knack Builder for an individual app.
 These Shared Builders are added to individual apps, rather than an entire Knack account.

-These users will be able to fully edit the app shared with them, including adding, editing, and deleting elements from both the Data, Records, and Pages section of the Knack Builder.
+These users will be able to fully edit the app shared with them, including adding, editing, and deleting elements from the Data, Settings, Tasks, and Pages section of the Knack Builder.

-Tip: You can learn more about sharing apps with shared builders here
+Tip: To learn more about shared builders, see our article here